Priyaveluru/front-end-exercise/README.md

 }
 ```

-Create a stream from those 400 assets which fires 1 update per secound for each asset:
+Created a stream from those 400 assets which fires 1 update per secound for each asset:

 price must be changed each update by -1 to 1 and with the current timestamp, the rest will stay the same